walidsa3d/generator-nodule/README.md

 * LICENSE - MIT license initialized with your details.
 * README.md - Initialized with your details and travis-ci badges.
 * index.js - dummy javascript file
-* test/index.js - unit tests using moch and chai
+* test/index.js - unit tests using mocha and chai